Skip to main content

 Conclusion

-The shift from DSLRs to Nikon Z mirrorless opened new optical possibilities—but also highlighted the limits of certain older lens designs.
+The shift from DSLRs to Nikon Z mirrorless cameras opened up new optical possibilities, while also highlighting the limitations of certain older lens designs.

 Nikon F lenses remain a treasure trove for photographers, but pairing them with modern sensors requires informed judgment.

 Want the full picture?
-See my Nikon Z kit list and related technical articles for real-world pairings and field notes.
+See my Nikon Z kit list and related technical articles for real-world lens combinations and field notes.

 FAQ - Nikon F Lenses on Nikon Z Mirrorless